CoderDecoderDev/CoderDecoderDev/README.md

 ## Hi there 👋
+### NB: The projects that I've been making for my clients are under NDA agreement.
+The projects that you see here are just for the sake of showing some of my skills.
 <!--
 **CoderDecoderDev/CoderDecoderDev** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.